 My gradebook is continuous.
 This means, unlike many other classes at SoHi, your quarter grades (Q1, Q2, Q3, and Q4) are snapshots of where your grade is at when grade check is done.
-Quarter grades are not averaged to determine the semester grade.
+Midterm grades are not averaged to determine the course grade.

 Do not ask me when I will sync grades.
 This happens continuously throughout the day, throughout the week, and always before grade check officially goes through for athletics and activities.
 If you want your current grade, check Canvas.

 Eligibility check is not an emergency.
-Do not come to me right before eligibility and suddenly act like everything matters and you're having an emergency.
+Do not come to me right before eligibility and suddenly act like everything matters and you're having an emergency if you have not put forth effort the rest of the grading period.
 If you treat the class like a duty the whole year and do your best, eligibility checks don't ever need to worry you.
 I will not grade twenty late assignments for you because check is over the weekend.

 Assessments will not be penalized for late points.
 You may take advantage of the test correction policy for exams and test, but not for quizzes.
 See the Assessment Procedures page for details.